MasQU: Finite Differences on Masked Irregular Stokes Q,U Grids: Masking noise performance

-(for focal pixel $i$, number of points $n$, order $m$) with the operator $\partial_{\Delta}$ defined by equation (A29), which can then be used to compute the leakage. \\For the full-sky discrete estimator, an algebraic solution to the 2d geometric array is highly involved.
-Instead, one can compute (by brute force) the numerical power contributions for each derivative term via the Wigner 3\textit{jm}-symbol[16] by treating the $w_{j}$ elements as part of $(n+1)^{2}$ separate fields (for the case of 2-dimensional square grids):
+(for focal pixel $i$, number of points $n$, order $m$) with the operator $\partial_{\Delta}$ defined by Eq.
+(A29), which can then be used to compute the leakage. \\For the full-sky discrete estimator, an algebraic solution to the 2-d geometric array is highly involved.
+Instead, one can compute (by brute force) the numerical power contributions for each derivative term via the Wigner 3\textit{jm}-symbol [16] by treating the $w_{j}$ elements as part of $n$ separate fields, one for each pixel stencil (for the case of two-dimensional square grids):

 where the $\Omega_{j,i}$ refers to the rotations between the focal pixel $i$'s position on the sphere and that of the given neighbouring pixel $j$.
 It is then possible to calculate the accuracy of the power contribution by measuring the bi-Laplacian (the ``signal'' generated by the derivatives) and the commutator (the ``residual'' generated by the derivatives):